-Some example of courses offered are:
+Some examples of the variety of courses offered include:

 Peel CAS provides all foster and adoption families with personal support throughout the application process.
 Once approved, families continue to receive ongoing support from a Permanency Worker as well as a child and youth worker if needed, access to a support group and other services as required.
 Caregivers have access to a 24-hour emergency telephone line.